Exploring the website

 Your input will help improve the site, and we look forward to hearing from you.

 If you’ve enjoyed, appreciated, and learned from our site, do tell your friends and colleagues about it!
 Send them the link – www.honesterotica.com – and check the What’s new page here regularly to make sure you see regular updates.
-You can also follow us on Twitter here, or by using the hashtag @honesterotica, where we keep our nearly 10k followers updated with new material as we add it (as long as Twitter haven’t decided to suspend our account again).
+You can also follow us on Twitter here, or by using the hashtag @honesterotica, where we keep our more than 10k followers updated with new material as we add it (as long as Twitter haven’t decided to suspend our account again).
 The more visitors we have, the more people will get to see the treasure trove that is honesterotica.